naamaesa/open-finance-protocol/README.md

 [2,42,"unsubscribe",["public", ["eurusd.trades","tickers"]]]
 ```

-The response returns the list of remaining subscriptions for the current connection after the unsubsciption is performed.
+The response returns the list of remaining subscriptions for the current connection after the unsubscription is performed.

 ### Orders